 Another individual farmer’s trial was originally set for April in Nebraska but ended in a mistrial when the judge couldn’t find enough jurors.
 A second trial was scheduled for July 10th but Syngenta settled out of court before the trial for an undisclosed amount with the plaintiff, announced the same day as the other trials were set.
 This Nebraska case was not a class case, but rather an individual farmer’s case.
 The Minnesota cases go to trial in August, 2017.

-Emerson Scott, LLP’s client faces the first trial in the class action bellwether cases consolidated by United States District Judge John W. Lungstrum in Kansas City, KS.
+Emerson Firm, PLLC’s client faces the first trial in the class action bellwether cases consolidated by United States District Judge John W. Lungstrum in Kansas City, KS.
 A bellwether case serves as an indicator for other cases in a large multidistrict litigations.
-To learn more about the Syngenta Corn Class Action, contact Emerson Scott, LLP at 501-907-2555.
+To learn more about the Syngenta Corn Class Action, contact Emerson Firm, PLLC at (501) 286-4622.